Quick And Easy Campfire Desserts

 Image source: Alex Holt

-A cinch to make and great fun to put together, especially for kids, campfire desserts are a great way to finish off an evening meal.
+A cinch to make and great fun to put together, campfire desserts are a great way to finish off an evening meal.
 The beauty of them is that like all things camping, they embrace an element of DIY.
 You can add your own toppings, tweak the recipe here or double up the marshmallows there - whatever you choose - we're sure you'll have a bunch of happy campers.

 Image source: Kevin Smith